• Skip to main content

 • Staff

 Allerton’s In-Residence Program offers individuals the opportunity to live on the Allerton estate and create work inspired by their experience.
-Made possible through gifts from Joan M. and W. Peter Hood and Dana Brehm and Larry Baumann, residencies encourage creative exploration and focused experiences with art and nature, while contributing to our goals of community engagement through education and research.
-The In-Residence Program not only supports and highlights the meaningful work of artists and naturalists, but brings awareness to the unique characteristics of the Park and continues the legacy of Robert Allerton.
+Residencies encourage creative exploration and focused experiences with art and nature while contributing to our goals of community engagement through education and research.
+The In-Residence Program not only supports and highlights the meaningful work of artists and naturalists but brings awareness to the unique characteristics of the Park and continues the legacy of Robert Allerton.

 "Establishing this new program provided us the opportunity to blend our support of educational activities with the programming objectives of Allerton.
 It strengthens the academic mission while creating support for a naturalist, visual or performing artist, all of whom are important to us.”